AerialMantis/aerialmantis.github.io/_posts/2017-03-17-template-keywords.md

 };
 ```

-This might seem odd, but there are cases due to inheritance where the full type of the this pointer cannot be known until the class template is specialised, such as when the type inherits from another class template.
+This might seem odd, but there are cases due to inheritance where the full type of the this pointer cannot be known until the class template is specialised, such as when the type has a dependant base class.

 For those interested in the C\+\+ standardese, the section which describes this rule is as follows: